 Taking into account that the Council cannot claim competences that belong to the remit of foreign policy, the Court further stressed that it cannot understand how the decision could improve the efficiency of public management or met the needs and aspirations of the local community and hence it annulled the boycott decision.

-After recent successes against anti Israel discriminatory decisions in Sant Adriá (Barcelona), Santa Eulalia (Ibiza) and now Santiago, ACOM will continue its initiatives in cooperation with The Lawfare Project to provide an adequate response to these ilegal institutional BDS initiatives in Spain.
+After recent successes against anti Israel discriminatory decisions in Sant Adriá (Barcelona), Santa Eulalia (Ibiza) and now Santiago, ACOM will continue its initiatives to provide an adequate response to these ilegal institutional BDS initiatives in Spain.